astropy/pyvo/docs/mivot/writer.rst

 Building the Position Error
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- We assume that the position error is the same on both axes and that axes are not correlated.
+- We assume that the position error is the same on both axes without correlation.
-  In terms of MANGO error, this corresponds to a 2x2 diagonal error matrix with two equal coefficients
+  In terms of MANGO error, this corresponds to a 2x2 diagonal error matrix with two equal coefficients.
 - Finally, the error is added as a component of the ``EpochPosition`` instance.

 .. code-block:: python